Sersius/Bull-Engine/README.md

 - Console with LOG control.
 - Drag & Drop to load and visualization of geometry and textures.
 - Hierachy Panel where you can see all the GameObjects.
+- GameObjects can be picked from the world using the mouse.
+- Camera is a component with FOV that can be modified.
+- Application/Scene window can be resized and the rendering window adapts to the new aspect ratio.
+- All meshes use a bounding volume (AABB).
+- Frustum Culling.
+- Scene is serialized.
+- Start/Pause/Stop Game mode.
+- Can open scenes from Assets on the editor.

 # Camera controls